dch21/OutdoorTable/README.md

 ## Features

 ### Search
 * Look up restaurants by keyword, cuisine, area, date and time.
-A search bar is integrated onto every page--just click on the magnifying glass and a search modal will pop up.
+A search bar is integrated onto every page--just click on the magnifying glass to activate the search modal.
-  * Through the Redux state, each search result contains basic restaurant info along with the most recent review to give users quick and relevant information for choosing a place to dine.
+  * Through the Redux state, each search result contains basic restaurant info along with the most recent review to give users relevant information for choosing a place to dine.
   * Search makes use of the .includes method which solves the N + 1 query problem through eager loading.
-  * A basic filter is set up on the React frontend so search results can be sorted by price, location, and cuisine.
+  * A basic filter is on the React frontend so search results can be sorted by price, location, and cuisine.
 Toggling a filter will add or remove restaurants seen on the Google Maps API.

 Search
 ```ruby